 This is a beautiful fort in the shape of a coastal star and is known to have played the role of a hero in the War of 1812 when the British navy attacked the Baltimore Harbor from the Chesapeake Bay.
 The bombardment over here inspired the famous poet Francis Scott Key to frame his famous poem, “The Star Spangled Banner”.

 The fort stands on the spot where once stood the mighty Whetstone Fort.
 This historical fort, as sources say guided the city for a whole century before it was replaced by the present version.
 It is now an important attraction for tourists from all over the world and especially locals.
 The monument park also hosts memorial ceremonies in the honor of soldiers and brave hearts that sacrificed till the highest extent and laid their lives to save their fellow countrymen.
 Visiting this place is not just something that gives you an experience of joy and an insight into history but also moist eyes when you think about the families of the soldiers.

-Fort Mchenry National Monument Ticket Prices
+Entrance Ticket Details For Fort Mchenry National Monument

 - Entry is free for children 15 years and below.

 Love this?
 Explore the entire list of places to visit in Baltimore before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Baltimore and book an accommodation of your choice.

 79.74% of people who visit Baltimore include Fort Mchenry National Monument in their plan

 53.76% of people start their Fort Mchenry National Monument visit around 10 AM - 11 AM